 We offer the following services in the field of Orientation:

-One on one support for adults and under 18s, family support, LGBT peer support group, information, peer networks, counselling, health promotion, and Uth support group for under 18s.
-More information can be found here(link to orientation/support)
+One on one support for adults and under 18s, family support, LGBT peer support group, information, peer networks, counselling, health promotion, and a youth support group for under 18s.
+More information is available by emailing email@example.com or calling 061 314354

 Awareness raising workshops, information, best practice guidelines, assistance in making workplaces more inclusive, tailor made training programmes.